2021-22

 Outcomes

-• Through this project, I expanded my proficiency in project management, stakeholder engagement, and collaboration with external parties.
+4. I grew in project management, stakeholder engagement, and agency collaboration